Tinkerforge/doc/en/source/Kits/HardwareHacking/ForBeginners.rst

    :align: center
    :target: ../../_images/Kits/hardware_hacking_garage_remote_soldered_1500.jpg

 Both wires have to connected to one port of the Quad Relay Bricklet.
+Now you are able to trigger the action with the Quad Relay Bricklet which was originally only triggered by the button.

 Industrial Digital In 4 Bricklet
 --------------------------------